-In terms of the health of employees, the sickness absence rate across the Northern Powergrid Group was 2.82% and, in support of the drive for continuous improvement, the Company introduced a new health surveillance policy during 2011 and conducted a stress survey, which led to action plans being implemented to address those areas which were identified for development.
+In terms of the health of employees, the sickness absence rate across the Northern Powergrid Group was 2.82%, which was broadly in line with 2010 and does not give rise to any particular cause for concern.
+In support of the drive for continuous improvement, the Company introduced a new health surveillance policy during 2011 and conducted a stress survey, which led to action plans being implemented to address those areas which were identified for development.